yohgaki/validate-php-scr/README.md

 Validation error results in Exception.
 Application input data validation errors should be handled by exception without user interaction.

+NOTE: Valid inputs are any inputs that the application is supposed to handle. i.e. **Input mistakes are valid inputs for an application.**

 ## Example #2: Single value validation without exception

 src/examples/92-example.php